LoosTeam/tools_and_tutorials/cS2G/README.md

 The config file needs to have the following parameters, in exactly this sequence:

- 1. Specify the path to the file with the coordinates for the variants.
+ 1. Specify the path to the tabular file with the coordinates for the variants.
 The name of the column should be `Coord` and the positions should be in the format `chr:position`.
 Optionally, there can also be a second column called `PIP` for fine mapped variants.
  2. Indicate whether the input variants are fine-mapped variants or not (specify YES or NO).
 NO is set as default.
  3. Indicate the normalised cS2G score threshold for gene prioritization.
 It must be a numeric value between 0 and 1. `>0.5` is set as default to be sure that the SNP has only one candidate causal gene (best gene approach).
  4. Indicate whether you want to output all the SNP-Gene links (without any filtering).
 YES is set as default.